 The new presidential administration plans to install 500,000 electric vehicle charging cords by 2030, roughly a five-fold increase in the nation’s EV infrastructure.
 Questions remain if the administration will also work on increasing tax incentives for EV buyers.
 There are incentives at the state and local levels, too.
 In California, the governor announced that all new cars sold must be electric by 2035.
 In other parts of the nation, initiatives like the Clean Cities Coalition and Smart Columbus help make EV adoption more accessible.

 Total cost of ownership starts to even out

 People assume a lot about EVs.
-And while it’s true that widespread adoption of electric trucks and vans are likely a couple years away, the price of smaller EVs is actually not far off from that of similarly sized combustion vehicles.
+And while it’s true that widespread adoption of electric pick up trucks and vans are likely a couple years away, the price of smaller EVs is actually not far off from that of similarly sized combustion vehicles.
 When you consider depreciation, fuel and maintenance costs, EVs are often a better fit and a smarter investment.